CaptainCrowbar/unicorn-lib/unicorn/regex.md

 regular expressions respectively.
 Ideally, you should have all three versions available, and link with all of them, to make Unicorn regular expressions work with all three Unicode encodings.
 You will always need the 8-bit PCRE library;
-if you have only one or neither of the other two, you can build Unicorn with a restricted set of regex classes by defining `UNICORN_NO_PCRE16` and/or `UNICORN_NO_PCRE32` when building Unicorn, to indicate which ones are missing (these are only needed when building Unicorn, not when building code that uses it, as long as you are careful not to try to use the missing regex types).
+depending on which of the other two you have or want to use, define `UNICORN_PCRE16` and/or `UNICORN_PCRE32` when building Unicorn, to indicate which ones are available (these are only needed when building Unicorn, not when building code that uses it, as long as you are careful not to try to use the missing regex types).
 Wide character (`wstring`) regexes are built if the corresponding UTF build of PCRE is available (16 or 32 bits, depending on the size of `wchar_t`).

 Some other modules in the Unicorn library ([`unicorn/format`](format.html), [`unicorn/lexer`](lexer.html), and [`unicorn/options`](options.html)) call the regex library to handle pattern matching in different UTF encodings, and will only work with encodings for which the corresponding PCRE library has been linked.
-(Other modules that also use regexes internally require only UTF-8 support.)
+(A few other modules also use regexes internally; these require only UTF-8 support, which is always available.)

 In addition to the four UTF-based regex classes, this module also supports byte oriented regexes, which simply treat a `std::string` as a sequence of